Devvz/docker-pterodactyl-v3/README.md

 ## Deploy

-- Move docker-compose.yml to a local directory on the host
+- Move repository to a local directory on the host and ensure docker-compose.yml is at the root
 - Deploy the containers
 `docker-compose up` This reads the docker-compose.yml file which pulls the image location from Quay.io and then performs the operations within the yml file (creation of containers)